beyondstorage/go-storage/docs/rfcs/751-write-empty-file-behavior.md

 ## Proposal

-I propose to allow the user to pass in a nil `io.Reader` when calling `Write`.
+I propose to allow the user to pass in a nil `io.Reader` and `0` size to create an empty file when calling `Write`.

-- For services that do not support uploading nil `io.Reader`, but support upload object with size 0 , we should check if `io.Reader` is `nil`.
-If it is `nil`, we need to create a `io.Reader` before calling the API.
-For example, `s3`, `kodo`, etc.
-- For services that support uploading nil `io.Reader`, we don't need to check if the `reader` is `nil`, we can call the API directly.
-Like `oss`, etc.
-- For services that do not support uploading both nil `io.Reader` and objects of size 0, we should mark that they do not support uploading empty files, and check whether `io.Reader` is nil or size 0.
-Like `azfile`, etc.

 ## Rationale

-N/A
+### Possible Q&As

+- What will happen if we got a nil `io.Reader` but `size != 0`?
+  - We will set the size to `0` before calling the API.
+  - If the API call is successful we will return size `0`.
+- What will happen if we got a valid `io.Reader` but `size = 0`?
+  - We will upload files of `io.Reader` length.
+  - If the upload is successful, we will return the size as the length of the `io.Reader`.

 ## Compatibility